Nkluge-correa/Aira/README.md

 ## Cite as 🤗

-All models and datasets developed are part of [Nicholas Kluge's](https://nkluge-correa.github.io/) doctoral dissertation, "_Dynamic Normativity: Necessary and Sufficient Conditions for Value Alignment._" This research was funded by CNPq (Fundação de Amparo à Pesquisa do Estado do Rio Grande do Sul), FAPERGS (Fundação de Amparo à Pesquisa do Estado do Rio Grande do Sul), and DAAD (Deutscher Akademischer Austauschdienst), as part of a doctoral research project tied to Philosophy departments of PUCRS (Pontifícia Universidade Católica do Rio Grande do Sul) and the University of Bonn.
+All models and datasets developed are part of [Nicholas Kluge's](https://nkluge-correa.github.io/) doctoral dissertation, "_[Dynamic Normativity: Necessary and Sufficient Conditions for Value Alignment](https://arxiv.org/abs/2406.11039)_".
+This research was funded by CNPq (Fundação de Amparo à Pesquisa do Estado do Rio Grande do Sul), FAPERGS (Fundação de Amparo à Pesquisa do Estado do Rio Grande do Sul), and DAAD (Deutscher Akademischer Austauschdienst), as part of a doctoral research project tied to Philosophy departments of PUCRS (Pontifícia Universidade Católica do Rio Grande do Sul) and the University of Bonn.

 ```latex
 @misc{nicholas22aira,
   doi = {10.5281/zenodo.6989727},
   url = {https://github.com/Nkluge-correa/Aira},